burt202/lite-uploader/readme.md

 * type - when file mime type does not match any mime types supplied in the rule.allowedFileTypes option
 * size - when file size is above the size (in bytes) supplied in the rule.maxSize option
-* refRequired - when there is no name attribute on the file input
+* refRequired - when there is no name attribute on the file input and no 'ref' options is passed to the plugin
-* scriptOptionRequired - when no 'script' option is passed to the plugin
+* scriptRequired - when no 'script' option is passed to the plugin
-* noFilesSelected - when no files have been selected for the file input

 ### Public API